-Miami Heat forward LeBron James sat out the last nine minutes of Wednesday's win against the Boston Celtics with cramping issues.
-Will he be ready to go for Friday's game against the New York Knicks?
+Miami Heat forward LeBron James sat out the final nine minutes of Tuesday's 120-107 victory over the Boston Celtics with cramping issues.
+James later insisted that he is fine:

 "I'll be all right," James said of what started with cramps in his right hamstring and ended with cramps in his left leg.
 "It just happened.
 It's not an all-the-time thing.
 So I'm not too worried about it.

 Before he had to sit down for the rest of the game, James had recorded 26 points, 10 rebounds, three assists and two steals.
 James dealt with cramping issues in the playoffs last season in Game 4 of the NBA Finals against the Oklahoma City Thunder, but played in Game 5 with no ill-effects.